scottcorgan/domy-router/README.md

 ### What you get

 * Modular.
 Works on its own.
-* automatic and multiple view rendering for routes
+* Automatic and multiple view rendering for routes
-* nested routes for partial view updating
+* Nested routes for partial view updating
-* pre-route rendering callbacks
+* Pre-route rendering callbacks
 * CommonJS/Browserify/Npm power!

 ## Install